Armenian genocide denial: Society

-For decades, the genocide was a taboo subject in Turkish society.
+The genocide remains a taboo subject in Turkish society.
 Göçek states that it is the interaction between state and society that makes denial so persistent.
 Besides the Turkish state, Turkish intellectuals and civil society have also denied the genocide.
 Turkish fiction dealing with the genocide typically denies it, while claiming the fictional narrative is based on true events.
 Noting many people in eastern Turkey have passed down memories of the event, genocide scholar Uğur Ümit Üngör says that "the Turkish government is denying a genocide that its own population remembers."
 The Turkish state and most of society have engaged in similar silencing regarding other ethnic persecutions and human rights violations in the Ottoman Empire and Republican Turkey against Greeks, Assyrians, Kurds, Jews and Alevis.

 Most Turks support the state's policies with regard to genocide denial.
 Some admit that massacres occurred but regard them as justified responses to Armenian treachery.
 Many still consider Armenians to be a fifth column.
 According to Halil Karaveli, "the word [genocide] incites strong, emotional reactions among Turks from all walks of society and of every ideological inclination".
 Turkish–Armenian journalist Hrant Dink was outspoken in his advocacy for facing historical truths to achieve a better society and reconciliation between ethnic groups.
 He was prosecuted for insulting Turkishness and was assassinated in 2007 by a Turkish ultranationalist.
 In 2013, a study sampling Turkish university students in the United States found that 65% agreed with the official view that Armenian deaths occurred as a result of "inter-communal warfare" and that another 10% blamed Armenians for causing the violence.
 A 2014 survey found that only 9% of Turkish citizens thought their government should recognize the genocide.
 Many believe that such an acknowledgement is imposed by Armenians and foreign powers with no benefit to Turkey.
 Many Kurds, who themselves have suffered political repression in Turkey, have recognized and condemned the genocide.